wonalee/wonalee/README.md

 <b>:telescope: 2024 goal</b>
 <br>I am currently working on a hobby project called hexametron which stemmed from my interest in languages - it is a tool that analyzes dactylic hexameter in Ancient Greek.
-I'm hoping to develop this project further with a GUI.
-I also want to learn a new language ⭐.
+I'm hoping to develop this project further with a GUI ⭐.

 🌱 I’m seeking a (summer) job!